kisielk/errcheck/README.md

     go get -u github.com/kisielk/errcheck

-errcheck requires Go 1.5 and depends on the package go/loader from the golang.org/x/tools repository.
+errcheck requires Go 1.5 or newer and depends on the package go/loader from the golang.org/x/tools repository.

 ## Use